If your team needs process

 Set the sprint intent

 Start with a single, sharp question for the sprint instead of a backlog dump.
+Define the sprint in one line so everyone knows what matters.

 Set the sprint intent